Shivani-20/machine_pay/README.md

 ## Description

 This project is made using JavaFX platform and CSS stylesheet.
 It can help to calculate the payment of the workers.
-It helped me to understand how inner dialog works simultaneously with the main pane.
+It helped me to understand how inner dialog works simultaneously with the main panel.

 <br/>